Use my comprehensive packing list for Japan to ensure you've got everything you need to make your Japan trip hassle free.

 - Noise cancelling headphones are worth the hefty price tag to block out the airplane engines

-- A Kindle reading device is a great way of bringing hundreds of books or use the Kindle app on your tablet or phone
+- A Kindle reading device is a great way of bringing hundreds of books or use the Kindle app on your tablet or phone.
+See my list of my favorite books about Japan if you need some inspiration.

 Travelling with Kids In Japan